zjn700/ng-fb-host/README.md

 ### Deploy the production app to firebase
     firebase deploy

-### Open the app...of course, this does not work from c9, but it will give you the url
+### Open the app.
+Of course, this does not work from C9, but it will give you the url.
     firebase open hosting:site

     https://ng-fb-host.firebaseapp.com